siegfriedkaidisch/RIIGID/README.md

 RIGID.py is a geometry optimization package intended to be used in theoretical solid state physics and quantum chemistry.

 The structure under investigation is separated into so-called fragments, which are a set of atoms with fixed bonds between them, thus forming a rigid body.
 Using an ASE (https://wiki.fysik.dtu.dk/ase/) calculator, the forces on each atom are found, which are then used to calculate the force and torque on each fragment.
-Just like rigid bodies, the fragments are then moved in accordance to these forces and torques (like rigid bodies).
+Just like rigid bodies, the fragments are then moved in accordance to these forces and torques.
 This way, the energy of this system of (rigid) fragments is minimized.

 Author: Siegfried Kaidisch (siegfried.kaidisch(at)uni-graz.at)